Retirement Income and Annuity Tax

-These distributions from your retirement plan are fully taxable:
+Taxes for retirees are primary from distributions taken from your retirement plan.
+The following are fully taxable:

 - All contributions your company made into your retirement plan